EdWithSomeSense/cse15l-lab-reports/Week2LabReport.md

         } else {
             System.out.println("Path: " + url.getPath());
-            if (url.getPath().contains("/add-message")) {
+            //used to see if the end of the url path is = /add-message and adds the word(s) after the /message if (url.getPath().contains("/add-message")) {
-                String[] parameters = url.getQuery().split("=");
+                // splits the url and the word with the equal sign String[] parameters = url.getQuery().split("=");

                 store.add(parameters[1]);
+                // saves it all in holder
                 for(int i = 0; i < store.size(); i++){
                     holder += store.get(i) + "\n";
                 }